 The satellite lifespan is 7.25 years, which includes a 3 month in-orbit commissioning phase.
 Batteries and propellants have been provided to accommodate 12 years of operations, including end of life de-orbiting manoeuvres.

 The SENTINEL-2 satellite system was developed by an industrial consortium led by Astrium GmbH (Germany).
 Astrium SAS (France) is responsible for the MultiSpectral Instrument (MSI).

 The MSI works passively, by collecting sunlight reflected from the Earth.
 New data is acquired by the instrument as the satellite moves along its orbital path.
-The incoming light beam is split at a filter and focused onto two separate focal plane assemblies within the instrument; one for Visible and Near-Infra-Red (VNIR) bands and one for Short Wave Infra-Red (SWIR) bands .
+The incoming light beam is split via a beam-splitter and focused onto two separate focal plane assemblies within the instrument; one for Visible and Near-Infra-Red (VNIR) bands and the other one for Short Wave Infra-Red (SWIR) bands.
 The spectral separation of each band into individual wavelengths is accomplished by stripe filters mounted on top of the detectors.

 Figure 1: Schematic View of the Deployed SENTINEL-2 Spacecraft (image credit: EADS Astrium)